ppetrovtv/pine_script_docs/source/Pine_Compilation_Errors.rst

     plot(c == '$' ?
 1 : 2)

 The result of such ternary operator should be series of string.
-But there is no support for “series of string” in Pine Script.
+But there is no support for "series of string" in Pine Script.
 So this call is forbidden.

 Loop is too long (> 100 ms)